biwek/foolshoots/README.md

 Foolshoots
 =======

-Landing page for foolshoots created using Instagram API and Rails.
+Landing page for foolshoots created using instagram API, javascript and rails.